bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

 Request Tab
 ~~~~~~~~~~~

 This tab contains the configuration for the HTTP-Request start.
-Name and
-description which is displayed on the start list.
-The required
+Name, description and category which is displayed on the start list.
-permissions to start the process, and the workflow mode.
+The required permissions to start the process, and the workflow mode.

+Name, description and category
+will be used as :ref:`case <glossar-case>` name, description and category if not otherwise configured on the
+:ref:`process-element-tab-case`.

 .. figure:: /_images/process-elements/request-start-tab-request.png